markets/invisible_captcha/README.md

     timestamp_error_message: "Sorry, that was too quick!
 Please resubmit."
 ```

-You can override the english ones in your own i18n config files as well as add new ones for other locales.
+You can override the English ones in your i18n config files as well as add new ones for other locales.

 If you intend to use I18n with `invisible_captcha`, you _must not_ set `sentence_for_humans` or `timestamp_error_message` to strings in the setup phase.